Virgin to run rail line while UK fixes bidding fiasco

 “My priority now is to fix the problem and the first step is to take urgent action to ensure that on the 9 December services continue to run to the same standard and passengers are not affected.”

-FirstGroup, which had made a 5.5 billion pounds bid to run the franchise, has seen its shares slide over 20 percent since the deal was scrapped.
+FirstGroup, which had made a 5.5 billion pounds ($8.9 billion) bid to run the franchise, has seen its shares slide over 20 percent since the deal was scrapped.

 In the process of preparing for the legal challenge, the government uncovered mistakes related to the way it had calculated risk, leading to an embarrassing u-turn on the award of the franchise, the suspension of three employees, and the freezing of other ongoing franchise competitions.